• Skip to primary navigation

 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.

-Traditional Pressure Cooker Method
+Traditional Stovetop Pressure Cooker Method

-Follow the pot recipe until adding rice and water.
+Follow the instant pot recipe until adding rice and water.
 Then close the lid of the pressure cooker and cook for 2 whistles on high heat.
 Remove the cooker from heat and let the pressure release naturally.
 Open the lid and fluff the rice.

 Using Leftover Cooked Rice

 This is how jeera rice is made in restaurants.
 It is easier to cook the steamed rice in bulk and temper it as per the order.
+This method is also a great way to use up leftover rice.

 Cook the white rice.
 Now cool it completely.
 It is advisable to use day-old rice.
 If you are making fresh rice for this recipe, then spread the cooked rice on a baking tray, cover the tray with plastic wrap and freeze it for 15 minutes to speed up the cooling process.